 In each Accessibility Internet Rally, up to 30 projects are selected as “client” sites for the competing AIR web development teams.
+In each AIR-University, 5 – 10 projects are selected.

 - a unique opportunity to learn about accessibility and digital inclusion, to become a more welcoming organization for all donors, clients, volunteers, community members and others